huggingface/transformers/docs/source/benchmarks.rst

 - Currently, only single device benchmarking is supported.
 When benchmarking on GPU, it is recommended that the user specifies on which device the code should be run by setting the ``CUDA_VISIBLE_DEVICES`` environment variable in the shell, `e.g.` ``export CUDA_VISIBLE_DEVICES=0`` before running the code.
 - The option :obj:`no_multi_processing` should only be set to :obj:`True` for testing and debugging.
 To ensure accurate memory measurement it is recommended to run each memory benchmark in a separate process by making sure :obj:`no_multi_processing` is set to :obj:`True`.
-- One should always state the environment information when sharing results of a model benchmark.
+- One should always state the environment information when sharing the results of a model benchmark.
 Results can vary heavily between different GPU devices, library versions, etc., so that benchmark results on their own are not very useful for the community.

-This section is dedicated to the Benchmarks done by the library, both by maintainers, contributors and users.
-These benchmark will help keep track of the preformance improvements that are brought to our models across versions.

 Sharing your benchmark